martinit18/nested_fit/README.md

 The other options for the Makefile are the same as the ones for the CMake.
 For an option to be set to OFF, it needs to be commented in the Makefile.

 ### General comments

-- For the moment, the options OPENMPI and OPENMP cannot be selected at the same time.
-If both are set to ON, OPENMP will be set to OFF.

 - The options NORNG and OPENMP cannot be selected at the same time.
 If both are set to ON, OPENMP will be set to OFF.